Apply for Our Internship Program

 ~30 hours per week

-Unpaid (you may be eligible for funding through your career center or a grant from your institution).
-Some interns have arranged to receive credit from their institution or program for doing our internship; we are happy to work with the student to meet credit requirements such as mid-term and final reviews for their institution.
+This internship is unpaid, although you may be eligible for funding through your career center or a grant from your institution.
+In addition, some interns have arranged to receive credit from their institution or program for doing our internship.
+We are happy to work with the student to meet credit or grant requirements such as mid-term and final reviews for their institution.

 You will be part of a cohort of interns with an emphasis on community: we will use Zoom to have twice-weekly meetings, expert guest speaker presentations, discussion groups, and social hours.
 We will also likely bring in Concussion Alliance community members to engage with the cohort.
 While the cohort is remote, we plan at least one synchronous activity per day and encourage science writers to collaborate synchronously with their projects.